skkuJK/C-language-storage/README.md

 ## Introduction
 Hi!
 Everyone!
 This open source is aimed at face recognition in real time using smart phone.
 Administrators can manage data through the Web.
+Face recognition software used open source here.

 * The smartphone displays the face of the people in the camera through a rectangle to the user and provides the information of the person processed by the server.
 *